-4.4 Respondent selection
+4.4 Selection of household members

 Demographic information is obtained for all persons in a household for whom the selected dwelling is the usual place of residence.
 LFS information is obtained for all civilian household members 15 years of age or older.
 Respondent burden is minimized for the elderly (age 70 and over) by carrying forward their responses for the initial interview to the subsequent five months in survey.